BMW-lab-MSU/changepoint-detection-matlab/README.md

 # MATLAB Changepoint Detection Algorithms
 This includes all files used for changepoint detection with the `findchangepts` function built into MATLAB.
 Just download everything and add to path.
 You'll need to download the LiDAR images as well.

-Here is the link to my report and my personal documentation over the 10 week period: https://www.overleaf.com/read/qktsqmkzvkqx
+Here is the link to my report and my personal documentation over the 10 week period: https://www.overleaf.com/read/qktsqmkzvkqx </br>
+I have also uploaded my final presentation to the repo.

 Feel free to reach out to me with any questions, concerns, or updates!
 I'd love to hear more about the progress of this project :)